 However, in this land there is also an equally attractive dish, loved by many diners and almost only enjoyed when traveling here.
 That is leaf salad.

-Ms. Huong - owner of a restaurant on Tran Cao Van Street, Kon Tum City said that leaf salad can be eaten all year round, but the amount of leaves used to make this salad varies by season, depending on the weather and climate.
+Ms. Huong - owner of a restaurant on Tran Cao Van street, Kon Tum city said that leaf salad can be eaten all year round but the amount of leaves used to make this salad varies by season, depending on the weather and climate.

 “During the rainy season, when the trees in the forest are lush, the leaf salad is also the most diverse, sometimes with up to 50-60 types of leaves.
-But in the dry season, the number of leaves used to make the salad is only about 30 types, but still ensures the characteristic, delicious flavor of the dish,” she said.
+But in the dry season, the number of leaves used to make the salad is only about 30 types, but still ensures the characteristic and delicious flavor of the dish,” she said.

 However, only those who are healthy and experienced can go through the forest, into the bushes that are full of insects and snakes to pick leaves.
 Not to mention, they have to distinguish different types of leaves, know which leaves are edible to avoid picking poisonous plants, which are dangerous for people to eat.

-According to locals, because the leaf salad requires a meticulous preparation and processing process, it requires delicacy when enjoying it to fully appreciate its unique flavor.
-Diners cannot eat it in a hurry but must follow the order to be able to roll a delicious salad.
+According to locals, because the salad requires a meticulous preparation and processing process, it requires delicacy when enjoying it to fully appreciate its unique flavor.
+Diners cannot eat in a hurry but must follow the order to be able to roll a delicious salad.

 When eating, diners roll slowly, one leaf at a time.
-First, people use a large leaf such as a perilla leaf, a fig leaf, etc., to roll it into a funnel shape, then add 5-7 types of leaves of their choice, place a slice of boiled meat, pork skin, shrimp on top, then pour the dipping sauce on top, add a little green chili or green pepper, then put it in the mouth to enjoy.
+First, people use a large leaf like a perilla leaf, a fig leaf, etc., to roll it into a funnel shape, then add 5-7 other types of leaves of their choice, place a slice of boiled meat, pork skin, shrimp on top, then pour the dipping sauce on top, add a little green chili or green pepper, then put it in the mouth to enjoy.

-A salad is considered to be well-rounded when it ensures the full flavor of meat, shrimp, the spicy taste of pepper, chili, the salty taste of salt, the sour and fatty taste of the dipping sauce...
+A salad dish is considered to be well-rounded when it ensures the full rich flavor of meat, shrimp, the spicy taste of pepper, chili, the salty taste of salt, the sour and fatty taste of the dipping sauce...
 All blend together, creating a delicious, refreshing flavor, helping diners cool down and relieve boredom (Photo: Do Trang, @reviewkontum)

 If you have the opportunity to travel to Kon Tum, visitors can easily find and enjoy leaf salad at many restaurants and eateries in the city, especially on Tran Cao Van street.